RarityBrown/blog/blog/AI/personal-benchmarks/SearchBench.md

   - 正确答案：[140nm](https://www.synopsys.com/articles/logic-library-capabilities.html) or [ref](https://zhuanlan.zhihu.com/p/243485197)
 - In which year was TSMC 16FFC RF started production?
   - 正确答案：[2016](https://investor.tsmc.com/static/annualReports/2016/english/e_2_2.html)
-- help me find the dissertation for this journal: https://ieeexplore.ieee.org/document/8850049
+- help me find the official webpage of the dissertation for this journal: https://ieeexplore.ieee.org/document/8850049
   - 正确答案：https://researchrepository.ucd.ie/entities/publication/e600eb13-5d48-430f-96d2-7154a5dd2968
 - Give me three lines of SKILL statements, each of which retrieves the ①effective, ②user and ③base default value of the 'vt1' parameter for the `switch` cell in the `analogLib` library, by querying its CDF in Virtuoso.
   - 正确答案: